Technology + Growth + Sustainability

 The NSW Government is considering the sale of ATP to realise the capital locked in the asset, including for possible reinvestment in the transformation of the Central to Eveleigh corridor (in which ATP is located).
 It will also enable further development of the Park, consistent with the State Environmental Planning Policy (Major Development) 2005.

-If the NSW Minister for Planning decides that the EOI generates the level of interest expected, and meets the Government's view of the overall value of ATP (in terms of price, and public benefits like access, heritage and employment), the site will be offered for sale by tender.
+If the EOI generates the level of interest expected, and meets the Government's view of the overall value of ATP (in terms of price, and public benefits like access, heritage and employment), the site will be offered for sale by tender.
+Ultimately, any sale would need to be approved by the Minister for Planning.

 The ROI in late 2013 showed that there is substantial market interest in the site.
 The next step is to proceed with an EOI to confirm the market interest, and to help determine a fair sale price.